 Quick take: A 20-pack of 304 stainless steel hooks at a reasonable price?
 That’s rare.
 These are your go-to for projects where you need a dozen or more hooks and don’t want to pay premium per-piece pricing.

-We tested these on a fence for hanging outdoor string lights.
+These are suited for hanging outdoor string lights on a fence.
 The 304 stainless steel construction means they won’t rust after a few rainy weeks—a huge advantage over zinc-plated hooks that start showing brown streaks within a month.
-The threads are consistently cut with no burrs, which made screwing them into pressure-treated wood smooth and predictable.
-Each hook held a 30-pound bag of sand without any visible bending during our one-week test.
+The threads are consistently cut with no burrs, which makes screwing them into pressure-treated wood smooth and predictable.
+A 30-pound bag of sand is a reasonable load for this hook, and visible bending should not occur.

 The main trade-off is size: these are smaller hooks, with a shorter thread length than the Dpyrrhic or ZAUGONTW options.
 They’re rated for up to 30 pounds per hook, but we wouldn’t push them past 25 pounds for long-term use—the wire gauge is thinner than the heavy-duty specialists.
 Also, the included drywall anchors felt flimsy; we recommend buying better anchors separately if mounting into drywall.